Interstate 93: Massachusetts

 I-93's southern terminus is at exit 26 (formerly exit 12) of I-95 in Canton, cosigned with US 1 north.
 At this junction, I-95 north heads to the northwest (cosigned with US 1 south, as well as Route 128, which begins at the interchange), to serve as the beltway around Boston, while I-95 south runs by itself southwest through Boston's southwestern suburbs toward Rhode Island.
 The southernmost 3 mi of I-93 run east through Boston's southern suburbs, passing through Canton and Randolph.
 In Randolph, I-93 meets the northern end of Route 24 (Fall River Expressway/AMVETS Memorial Highway) at exit 4.
 I-93 continues east into Braintree, interchanging with Route 3, the major freeway linking Boston to Cape Cod, at exit 7 (known locally as the "Braintree Split").
 Route 3 north joins I-93 and US 1, and the highway turns north toward Boston.
-These first 7 mi of I-93 follow what was formerly part of Route 128 before it was truncated at the I-95/I-93 junction, and many locals still refer to this section of roadway as part of Route 128.
+These first 7 mi of I-93 follow what was formerly part of Route 128 before it was truncated at the I-95/I-93 junction.

 Upon turning northward, the highway is known as the Southeast Expressway, passing through Quincy and Milton before crossing into the city of Boston over the Neponset River.
 After the Massachusetts Avenue connector exit, the highway officially becomes the John F. Fitzgerald Expressway, also known as the Central Artery, and passes beneath Downtown Boston.
 A major intersection with the Massachusetts Turnpike/I-90 (exit 16, formerly 20) takes place just south of Downtown Boston.
 After the massive interchange, motorists use the O'Neill Tunnel to travel underneath the city and then use the Leonard P. Zakim Bunker Hill Memorial Bridge to cross the Charles River.
 Two exits are located in the tunnel, where the speed limit is 45 mph.
 Route 3 leaves the Artery just before the Zakim bridge via exit 18 (formerly 26), and US 1 leaves the Artery just after the bridge, via exit 19 (formerly 27) (no southbound access).
 From Boston through the rest of Massachusetts, Concord, New Hampshire, appears as the control city on northbound overhead signs.
 The Artery ends as I-93 continues north out of the city.